 “Candle” evergreens in late spring when new growth has started.

-This will contain the size and encourage denser growth.
+This will keep the size smaller and encourage denser growth.

 Tip 12: Use Mulch